 Can you open an account?

 Vanguard is a US stockbroker and targets primarily US clients.
-In this review, we tested Vanguard's services provided within the USA.
+In this review, we tested Vanguard's services provided in the USA.

 What is the minimum deposit at Vanguard?